valdisvi/GPSAlarm/README.md

 # Installation

-Clone the repository and compile it for your device using Android Studio or use this download link for the .APK file: https://www.dropbox.com/s/yeqxvs61k1xf1gf/GPSAlarm.apk?dl=0
+Clone the repository and compile it for your device using Android Studio or use this download link for the .APK file: https://www.dropbox.com/s/yiwshyh2aykmbod/GPSAlarm.apk?dl=0

 # Instructions

 * Set your destination by either searching for the adress in the searchbar at the top of the screen or by performing a long press on your desired location.
-The application is now tracking your progress towards the marker, and will issue an alarm once you reach your destination.
+The application is tracking your progress towards the marker, and will issue an alarm once you reach your destination.

-* To add your currently placed marker to the list of My Alarms, you need to tap on the marker and then perform a long press on the popup that points towards the marker.
-You will be prompted to choose a name for your saved marker.
-Access your marker anytime using the menu at the top right side of the screen from the menu item My Alarms.
+* You can save your alarm point and set starting time for it.
+Click on the marker and press once on information window.

 * The top right of the application contains a menu with several options.
   * My Alarms contains the list of markers you have saved.
 Tap on your desired location to immediately place a marker on it and start the tracking process.
 You can remove items from this list by performing a long press on your desired item.